Listen, there are a couple of “F” words you really need to know.

 So, how can you protect yourself and your money?

-If you think you don’t pay your advisor, then your advisor very likely being paid by the mutual fund companies.
+If you think you don’t pay your advisor, then your advisor very likely being paid by the mutual fund or insurance companies.
 This presents a potential conflict of interest.

 Another distinction: Registered Investment Advisers (RIAs) are required to act as fiduciaries.
 Broker dealer representatives (registered reps) are not required to act as fiduciaries.
 Here's the trick, some advisors are "dual-registered" which means they are RIAs and Broker-dealers.